-In this article, we name some of the greatest pieces by the Baroque virtuoso Antonio Lucio Vivaldi – the Venetian composer, virtuoso violinist, Nicknamed ‘The Red Priest’, thanks to his red hair.
+In this article, we name some of the most famous pieces by the Baroque virtuoso Antonio Lucio Vivaldi – the Venetian composer, virtuoso violinist, Nicknamed ‘The Red Priest’, thanks to his red hair.
 We will recommend for you 6 Vivaldi best pieces other than 4 seasons you will wish you knew before.

 Vivaldi was one of the defining figures of Baroque classical music.
 He made transformations in music for the church, the opera house and the concert hall.
 But his most important achievement was in his music for strings.